Invariant-based entanglement monotones as expectation values and their experimental detection: Experimental detection

+For clarity, we sketch the procedure how to obtain the ``measured three-tangle'' of an unknown and high-fidelity target state $\Psi$, experimentally represented in a mixed state $\rho$: a) perform full quantum state tomography on $\rho$, b) determine the value of $\varepsilon$, that is, the fidelity of $\Psi$, c) use the measured correlation functions and the value of $\varepsilon$ in Eqs.~\eqref{error-trace-C}, \eqref{error-trace-tau3} to compute the entanglement measure for $\Psi$.

-Concerning the error type {\em i)}, the admixture will typically affect the multipartite entanglement in the state beyond the mere loss of weight $\eps$; this is generic when different entanglement classes coexist (see Ref.~\cite{LOSU}) and will be referred to as {\em entanglement interference}.
-The latter influence is reflected in the convex-roof extension, and this makes this second error considerably more complex.
-In order to estimate it, we discuss optimal decompositions of weakly mixed states.
+Concerning the error type {\em (ii)}, the admixture will affect the multipartite entanglement in the state beyond the mere loss of weight $\eps$.
+This effect is generic when different entanglement classes coexist (see Ref.~\cite{LOSU}) and is reflected in the convex-roof extension, which makes this error type considerably more complex.
+That is, even if we correctly take into account the deviation of type {\em (i)}, the resulting three-tangle will be overestimated.
+In order to refine the estimate, we discuss optimal decompositions of weakly mixed states.